 Employment lawsuits take a long time.
 If you’ve ever been involved in legal dispute before, you probably found the process incredibly slow and frustrating.

 Unfortunately, the media and Hollywood have painted a false picture of the legal system.
 On television, you will see a client come into the lawyer’s office for a consultation, and then the very next day the lawyers are litigating that client’s case in front of a jury or signing the settlement agreement.

-So how long does a discrimination or harassment case take?
+So how long does a case take?
 Before you continue reading to find out, sign up for our free monthly employment law newsletter!
 We will email you useful employment information that will help you protect yourself from workplace abuse.

 How Long Until Settlement?